alexhajdu/FixThis_Project-management-plugin-for-UE4/README.md

 # Support

-If you have any issues or questions please log them here in the [issues](https://github.com/alexhajdu/fix_this/issues) tab or hit me up on twitter [@alexhajdu](https://twitter.com/alexhajdu)
+If you have any issues or questions please log them here in the [issues](https://github.com/alexhajdu/fix_this/issues) or hit me up on twitter [@alexhajdu](https://twitter.com/alexhajdu)

 # Credits
 Icons made by [Dave Gandy](http://fontawesome.io/) from [www.flaticon.com](https://www.flaticon.com/) is licensed by [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/)